JATONI/JATONI/README.md

 I like developmet web.

    🔭 I’m currently working on 'Recicladora'.
-   🌱 I’m currently learning React, Django, Laravel.
+   🌱 I’m currently learning React.
    👯 I’m looking to collaborate on Web apps, page web.
    🤔 I’m looking for help with React.
-   💬 Ask me about Java, python, JavaScript & Git.
+   💬 Ask me about Java, JavaScript & Git.
    😄 Pronouns: he.
    ⚡ Fun fact: When i was between 8 and 10 years old i thought that in computers worked a little man.
    📫 How to reach me: